History of the Tuition Exchange

 70 Years Strong!

-The Tuition Exchange was founded by a group of colleges and universities who wanted to make careers in higher education more attractive.
-The underlying concept originated in the tradition of remitting or reducing tuition costs for faculty dependents attending their home institution.
+The Tuition Exchange was founded by a group of colleges and universities that wanted to make careers in higher education more attractive.
+The underlying concept originated from the tradition of remitting or reducing tuition costs for faculty dependents attending their home institutions.

 In 1952, 41 colleges and universities joined to create the Faculty Children’s Tuition Exchange.
 A year later, TIAA and the Ford Foundation for the Advancement of Education made a generous grant to support the exchange program.